Wal8800/wal8800.github.io/docs/_posts/2023-08-25-running-card-game-browser.markdown

 | Generating the valid action mask      | 0.01 to 0.03 | 0.1 to 0.3          |

 For running the bot model, the range of latency is wide.
 The browser performance ranges from as good as running the model in python to almost 10 times slower.
 After inspecting the input for each inference, I can't see a pattern that will lead to shorter/longer time taken.
 It's still great to see, after we convert the model and using tensorflow js, we can still achieve the same performance on the browser.
 On the other hand, for the python logic, we can see it is consistently 10 times slower in the browser compared to running the code in python.
-Fortunately, these operations aren't called very frequently and the absolute time taken is very small so it doesn't have a perceivable impact on the game play.
+Fortunately, these operations aren't called frequently and the absolute time taken is very small so it doesn't have a perceivable impact on the game play.

 Overall, Pyodide can be very useful if you want to reuse an existing python module or leverage existing python libraries.
 For a more performance critical application, the performance slow down might be unappealing however it is on [pyodide roadmap to improve the performance of python code](https://pyodide.org/en/stable/project/roadmap.html#improve-performance-of-python-code-in-pyodide).